 Cycling is where weight weenies make their home.
 There is an incredible premium on lightweight materials in this sport.
-Luckily for us, the measure is straightforward to measure - just break out the digital food scale, plop the naked shoe on, record, check a second time, move to the next shoe.
+Luckily for us, the measure is straightforward to measure - just break out the digital food scale, plop the naked shoe down, record, check a second time, move to the next shoe.
 As for what makes the shoe light, that's something that requires a little more research and prodding.
-Typically, the lightest road bike shoes had a scaled down carbon sole, sometimes with a good deal of venting.
-They also tended to have thin uppers made of some synthetic fiber and had limited padding.
-It's just like any movie or cartoon where the ship can only jettison so much flotsam before it loses its steering and propulsion and the sinking starts.
-There are certainly tradeoffs for having such light shoes, and usually, that comes in the form of comfort, sturdiness, and longevity.
+Typically, the lightest road bike shoes have a scaled down carbon sole, sometimes with a good deal of venting.
+They also tend to have thin uppers made of some sort of synthetic fiber with limited inner padding.
+There are certainly tradeoffs for having such light shoes, and usually, they come in the form of comfort, sturdiness, and longevity.

 That rival is the Giro Empire ACC, coming in at 18.8 ounces in a pair of men's 44.
 To achieve that weight, it uses a very thin Evofiber microfiber upper, an Easton EC90 ACC carbon composite sole, and noticeably reduces the stack height to 6.5mm, helping to cut weight.
 A surprisingly competitive model in this race is the Pearl Izumi Race Road IV, coming in at 20.5 ounces in men's 44.
 The lightest shoes are typically much more expensive mid-level and premium shoes like the two models mentioned above.
 However, the Pearl Izumis are very much entry level and the most affordable in our lineup.

-The top scoring kick here was the Sidi Wire Vent Carbon.
-What they brought to the table was a combination of great fit, great design, and excellent materials.
-Their shoe was well shaped to the foot, so it allowed it to work with the foot instead of allowing poor weight distribution, extra space, and excess material to interfere with hammering.
-The design ensured that the forefoot platform took the brunt of the force and that the closure system, especially the Heel Retention System, did not sap wattage.
-And the thick carbon sole and stiff Techpro microfiber upper transferred energy directly into the pedals.
+One of the top scoring kicks here is the Sidi Wire Vent Carbon.
+What the Sidis bring to the table is a combination of great fit, great design, and excellent materials.
+They're well shaped to the foot, so they work with the foot instead of allowing poor weight distribution, extra space, and excess material to interfere with hammering.
+The design ensures that the forefoot platform takes the brunt of the force and that the closure system, especially the Heel Retention System, doesn't sap wattage while the thick carbon sole and stiff Techpro microfiber upper transfer energy directly into the pedals.

 Runner-up was Shimano, which also has a fantastic carbon sole and a well-designed upper that secures the foot to the sole without leaving excess room.
 The difference is that they don't secure the heel as well, though they can tighten down and they use a unique cat-tongue heel liner, which helps the shoe stick to the heel.
 The Fi'zi:ks also have a very similar design to the Shimanos, except their sole is nylon with carbon reinforcement, so it flexes a bit compared to the other two.
 The difference is that their narrower topline and deeper heel cup allows them to grab the heel better and prevent slippage than the Shimanos.

 Road bike shoes use all sorts of fastening systems: straps, laces, ratchets, buckles, dials, secured cabling, unsecured cabling, and every combination among them.
-Boa dials and their competing proprietary cousins are the newest fastening systems to spread across the industry.
-They're pretty fantastic, but even they have a great deal of variation: unidirectional, bi-directional, pop to release, no release, large and grippy, small and sleek, low power, high power, and lots more.
+Boa dials and their competing proprietary cousins are the newest fastening systems to spread across the industry and they're pretty fantastic.
+They use a fairly straight-forward design, but even they have a great deal of variation: unidirectional, bi-directional, pop to release, no release, large and grippy, small and sleek, low power, high power, and lots more.
 We particularly look at the ability to micro-adjust the shoes with the fastening system and the ability to tighten on-the-fly, so riders are able to reach down and make a quick tweak at a traffic light, or, if they're good enough, while in the middle of a group ride without causing carnage.

 One major caveat here is that they aren't the easiest to adjust on-the-fly, but it's still doable.
 As much as we might love the Tecno 3 buckles for being so mechanistic, they do require two hands to incrementally loosen, and it makes us wish Sidi would look into partnering with Boa or find some other solution.
-Shimano and Fi'zi:k came in just behind them on the chart.
-Both use IP1 Boa dials with bi-directional adjustment and a pop-out quick release, but Fi'zi:k only uses one dial, opting for a simple Velcro sailcloth toe strap instead of a second dial.
-Both shoes are extremely easy to micro-adjust and adjust on-the-fly, though it can be annoying to reach down mid-stroke to try to get a quick turn tighter only to accidentally pop the quick release.
+Scott, Shimano, and Fi'zi:k came in just behind them on the chart.
+All three use IP1 Boa dials with bi-directional adjustment and a pop-out quick release, but Fi'zi:k only uses one dial, opting for a simple Velcro sailcloth toe strap instead of a second dial.
+All three shoes are extremely easy to micro-adjust and adjust on-the-fly, though it can be annoying to reach down mid-stroke to try to get a quick turn tighter only to accidentally pop the quick release.

-One of the primary advantages Sidi has over its biggest competitor in this review, Shimano, is its Heel Retention System.
-The heel is already a bit of a weak point for the Shimanos, and Sidi exploits that by fortifying its heel with an adjustable device meant to improve fit and power transfer.
-It is a substantial advantage that the Italian shoes have over both Shimano and Fi'zi:k.
+One of the primary advantages Sidi has over its biggest competitors in this review, Shimano and Scott, is its Heel Retention System.
+The heel is already a bit of a weak point for both the Shimanos and Scott, and Sidi exploits that by fortifying its heel with an adjustable device meant to improve fit and power transfer.
+It is a substantial advantage that the Italian shoes have over all three, Scott, Shimano, and Fi'zi:k.